Steppe Gold Files Updated Preliminary Economic Assessment for the Tres Cruces Oxide Gold Project

 QUALIFIED PERSONS

-The following persons, all of whom are qualified persons under 43-101, have approved the disclosure contained within this release:
+The following persons, all of whom are qualified persons under 43-101, have approvied the disclosure contained within this release:

 |Name of Qualified Person